ox-harris/CodelessUi/README.md

 ----------------
 Smarty

   * A smarty template is not a standard HTML markup.
-But a mix of HMTL and Smarty's own tags and syntaxes.
+But a mix of HTML and Smarty's own tags and syntaxes.
-  * A Smarty template file has the file extension .tpl.
-Not .html
+  * A Smarty template file has the file extension .tpl. not .html
-  * You must learn both PHP, HTML and Smarty syntaxes to work with smarty.
+  * You must learn PHP, HTML and Smarty syntaxes to work with Smarty.

 ----------------
 CodelessUi

-  * Use any valid HTML markup is a template!
-Valid means a markup without foreign syntaxes {}, {{}}, and all the rest!
-It means: Codeless Markup!
-Just markup!
+  * Any valid HTML markup is a template!
+And valid HTML markup is valid anywhere - with or without the CodelessUi Engine!
   * Template file extension is rightly .html
   * You've learned PHP and HTML already!
 And that's all!
 That's the standard.
+CodelessUi requires no other language.
-  Furthermore, if you know CSS (HTML's sister), you can even target UI elements by ID ($CodelessUi->assignData('#element', '...')), ClassName ($CodelessUi->assignData('.element', '...')), Attribute ($CodelessUi->assignData('element[attr]', '...')).
+  Furthermore, if you know CSS, you can even target template elements by id ($CodelessUi->assign('#element', '...')), ClassName ($CodelessUi->assign('.element', '...')), Attribute ($CodelessUi->assign('element[attr]', '...')).
-  And if you're a pro, find anything on the UI with xpath query: $CodelessUi->assignData('xpath://parent/child', '...').
+  And if you're a pro, find anything on the UI with xpath query: $CodelessUi->assign('xpath:parent/child', '...').

 You should by now see the possibilities!
 See the official docs, and tutorials!